Screenly/Anthias/docs/developer-documentation.md

 docker compose -f docker-compose.dev.yml down
 ```

-## Building containers inside the Pi or x86 device
+## Building containers on the Raspberry Pi

 > [!NOTE]
 > Make sure that you have Docker installed on the device before proceeding.